anubav/lproof/README.md

 It is often the case that every formula in a proof is to be rendered in math-mode.
-In such cases, instead of explicitly enforcing math-mode rendering by enclosing each formula within dollar signs `$...$`, we can have all formulas render in math-mode automatically by adding to the containing div block the additional class `.as-math`.
-For example:
+In such cases, instead of explicitly enforcing math-mode rendering by enclosing each formula within dollar signs `$...$`, we can have all formulas render in math-mode automatically by adding to the containing div block the additional class `.as-math`:
 ```
 ::: {.lproof .as-math} :::